bmuenzenmeyer/bmuenzenmeyer.github.io/src/posts/2024-do-i-need-this-node-dependency.md

 })
 ```

 The test runner seems to get a bit more full-featured with every release.
 Now for simple projects I think of the native runner before reaching for something stronger, like jest or [vitest](https://vitest.dev/).
+My fellow Node.js maintainer [Augustin Mauroy](https://github.com/AugustinMauroy) was quick to mention JSX support too, which many but not all projects would need to consider.

 <h3 id="watching-source-code">👀 Watching Source Code</h3>